 “Every attempt will be made to maintain a safe environment for all residents utilizing the least restrictive means possible.
 Orders will be received by the residents attending physician and utilization of the least restrictive positioning device possible to maintain resident safety.”

 Aledo Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while a patient at Genesis Senior Living – Aledo, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed while a patient at Genesis Senior Living – Aledo, call the Rosenfeld Injury Lawyers LLC law firm.
 Our skillful Aledo seasoned attorneys have successfully resolved many victim cases involving mistreatment, neglect, and abuse in Illinois nursing facilities.
 Our attorneys can work on your behalf to ensure your family receives the financial compensation they deserve.